 Club History - An overview

 Croquet had undoubtedly been played on the private lawns of a number of homes in the relatively affluent 19th century suburb of Strathfield.
-Along with tennis, bowls and billiard, croquet was one of the sports played at the Union Recreation Club (now the Strathfield Sports Club).
+Along with tennis, bowls and billiards, croquet was one of the sports played at the Union Recreation Club (now the Strathfield Sports Club).

-Clara Ruth Firth
+The Ruth Firth Clubhouse

-Ena Mary Gilchrist
+The Ena Mary Gilchrist Referee Shelter

 On 5th Feb.
-2016, the club was privileged to host an unveiling and dedication ceremony for the Ena Mary Gilchrist Referee Shelter
+2016, the club was privileged to host an unveiling and dedication ceremony for the Ena Mary Gilchrist Referee Shelter.

 In April 2016, Alfreda Henry generously donated an antique croquet set from Jaques of London.
 The club was a very excited to receive this gift, not only because of its inherent interest as an antique but also because of its link with the Jaques company.